 Musicology studies of Tenerife folklore by Carmen Nieves led to profound, academic research of ancient Guanche folklore and religious cults, such as their folk dances of Tajarastes, Tanganillos, Saltonas, to name just a few.
 In fact, it would have been great to trace the book by Carmen Nieves Luis to learn more about it.
 However, this academic literature seems to be out of print or sold out right now.

-By the way, Tenerife Gorgojos seem to be associated with ancient 'underground' dances of Guanche witch cults with distinguished erotic aspects, while witch hunts legends are still going about.
+It must be noted that the Tenerife Gorgojos seem to be associated with ancient 'underground' dances of Guanche witch cults with distinguished erotic aspects, while legends of Guanche witches that hunt men are still going about.

 The most startling characteristics of Guanche ethnic dances and folk music